 The Appellate Tax Board does not mince words.
-In one case, the Board stated that "based on the evidence presented the Board found that....(the) testimony and opinion of value lacks credibility because (the) income capitalization analysis was so seriously flawed as to drain it of any plausibility".
+In one case, the board said, "based on the evidence presented the board found that.... (the) testimony and opinion of value lacks credibility because (the) income capitalization analysis was so seriously flawed as to drain it of any plausibility."
 Any errors made by the appraiser can undermine the taxpayer's case.

 In short, it is not easy to get an abatement.
-However, given the increases in real estate taxes, especially as to commercial real estate, it is worthwhile for taxpayers to consider an application for abatement to the local assessors and an appeal to the Appellate Tax Board.
+However, given the decline in real estate values, it is worthwhile for taxpayers to consider an appeal to the Appellate Tax Board.

-Saul Feldman is a real estate attorney with Feldman & Feldman, PC in Boston, Mass.
+Saul Feldman is a real estate attorney with Feldman & Feldman, PC, Boston.
+Mass.